It’s something you never want to think about, but hospice care is a possibility for everyone.

 In short, hospice is a type of health care that focuses on palliation, as opposed to treatment and finding a cure.
 With this type of care, quality of life and comfort is more important than anything else.

 When creating an estate plan, you’ll focus some of your time and attention on long-term care planning.
-Within this, it’s important to consider the possibility of requiring hospice care at some point in the future.
+Within this, it’s important to consider the possibility of requiring this type of care at some point in the future.

 Here are some of the many questions you need to address:

-- What are the best hospice care services in your local area?
+- What are the best hospice services in your local area?

 - Are you familiar with the differences between hospice care facilities and in-home hospice care?

-- What is the best way to pay for hospice care?
+- What is the best way to pay for this end of life care?

 - Who is able to make medical decisions on your behalf if you’re unable to do so?